-- Satisfactorily complete a minimum of 18 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
+- · Satisfactorily complete a minimum of 18 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
 If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook).

+Core Courses (14 hours)

 EDFL 500 Instructional Supervision 3

 EDFL 640 Leadership in Education 3

 EDFL 646 Managing Instructional Budgets 1

 EDFL 647 Portfolio Capstone 1

 EDFL 671 Ethical Perspectives on Educational Leadership 3

-EDFL 682 Legal Perspectives on Educational Policy and Finance e 3
+EDFL 682 Legal Perspectives on Educational Policy and Finance 3

 Practica (4 hours) †

 EDFL 648 Initial Administrator Practicum I 2

+EDFL 649 Initial Administrator Practicum II 2